Incidence and Epidemiology

 Hemorrhage from a colonic diverticulum is the most common cause of hematochezia in patients >60 years, yet only 20% of patients with diverticulosis will have gastrointestinal bleeding.
 Patients at increased risk for bleeding tend to be hypertensive, have atherosclerosis, and regularly use aspirin and nonsteroidal anti-inflammatory agents.
 Most bleeds are self-limited and stop spontaneously with bowel rest.
 The lifetime risk of rebleeding is 25%.

 Initial localization of diverticular bleeding may include colonoscopy, multiplanar computed tomography (CT) angiogram, or nuclear medicine tagged red cell scan.
 If the patient is stable, ongoing bleeding is best managed by angiography.
 If mesenteric angiography can localize the bleeding site, the vessel can be occluded successfully with a coil in 80% of cases.
-The patient can then be followed ...
+The patient can then be followed closely with ...